 Compare masks may be selected by bit 5 and bit 4.
 Mask Register 1, Mask Register 2, or neither may be selected to mask compare operations.
 The address register behavior is controlled by bit 3 and bit 2, and may be set to increment, decrement, or neither after a memory access.
-Bit 1 and bit 0 set the operating mode: Standard or Enhanced as shown in Table 4 on page 12.
-The device resets to the Standard mode, and follows the operating responses of the original MU9C1480 in Table 4.
-When operating in Enhanced mode, it is not necessary to unlock the daisy chain with a NOP instruction before command or data writes after a non-matching compare, as required in Standard mode.
+Bit 1 and bit 0 set the operating mode: Standard as shown in Table 5a on page 12, or Enhanced as shown in Table 5b on page 12.
+The device will reset to the Standard mode, and follow the 1480 operating responses in Table 5a.
+When operating in Enhanced mode, it is not necessary to unlock the daisy chain with a NOP instruction before command or data writes after a non-matching compare, as required in the Standard mode.